 Talk to your fellow alumni, students and facilitators to connect with employers and professionals.
 Don’t be afraid to ask for career opportunities and advice by talking to those who are in jobs you are interested in.
 Make new connections on a regular basis and as often as you can.

 In today’s highly competitive workforce, there is a strong premium placed on those who have an MBA.
 I’d love to hear from you – how did you leverage your MBA in the job market?

 Would you like to find out more about the AIB MBA?
 Get your MBA Brochure here.

-This article was written by Jelena Milutinovic on behalf of the Australian Institute of Business.
-All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: David Eccles School of Business; Financial Times and Forte Foundation